sreenidhbonagiri/sreenidhbonagiri/README.md

 - **Cloud & DevOps:** AWS, GCP, Docker, Git, REST APIs, WebSockets
 - **Data & AI:** LLMs, OpenFDA API, BeautifulSoup, NumPy

----

-### A Bit About Me

-- 🐈 I have two cats
-- 🍵 Not a coffee or tea person
-- 🎴 Into anime — *Demon Slayer* is a favorite
-- 🧱 I like building things that are simple, useful, and easy to understand